Coming Soon - AHR is moving to Kentucky!!

 In the past any cross between a Portuguese Lusitano or the Spanish Andalusian and any American Quarter Horse was referred to as an Azteca (the National Horse of Mexico), or as a Half Bred for purposes of registration with IALHA.

-It is felt the cross of a Lusitano on a 90% or higher Quarter Horse as certified by NFQHA was so specific that it deserved its' own name to distinguish it from all the other generic crosses.
+It is felt the cross of a Lusitano on an NFQHA Certified Horse was so special & specific that it deserved its' own name to distinguish it from all the other generic crosses.

 The term' AMERITANO' was an obvious choice ~ combining the beginning of American QH and the last of the Lusitano name.